Schneider Grunau 9: Tail structure

 The rear section of the fuselage was constructed using two elongated beams extending toward the tail.
 The upper beam was horizontal and connected to both A-frame struts near their apex, while the lower beam angled upward, attaching to the rear-sloping portion of the A-frame just below the cross-member.
 These rear fuselage beams were reinforced with three cross-struts—one vertical strut located midway to the tail, dividing the space into two bays, and two diagonal struts providing additional structural integrity.
 The rear bay featured a short vertical strut between the upper and diagonal members.

 For landings, a skid was installed, spanning the three projecting ends of the forward and lower A-frame, ensuring stability upon touchdown.

 Wing design

 The Grunau 9 featured nearly rectangular, two-spar, wooden-structured, two-piece wings.
 They were fabric-covered except for the leading edges, which were reinforced with plywood.
 Short, simple rectangular ailerons with cropped ends extended to the square wingtips.
 These were mounted on the upper fuselage beam, with their leading edges positioned at the forward-sloping member, leaving a chordwise gap between their roots.

 Each wing was braced with a pair of landing wires running from the apex of the A-frame to the upper wing at outboard points on the forward and aft spars.
-Additionally, pairs of flying wires extended from below the wing to the lower horizontal A-frame member.
+Additionally, pairs of flying wire extended from below the wing to the lower horizontal A-frame member.
 Bracing wires from the wing's rear spars to the tail helped restrain lateral movement.